 Porch and Parlour, Bondi

 The lovely girls at Orchard Street recommended we get to Porch and Parlour for breaky before leaving Sydney, so we made sure to on our last day.
-I treated myself to a latte made with fresh almond milk - coffee is not an every day thing for me but I do like to have one every few weeks.
+I treated myself to a latte made with fresh almond milk - coffee, for me, is a treat to be enjoyed sparingly.
 I had the green pea pancake with a mint & avocado salad, the most beautiful relish and a poached egg fresh from a local farm (and happy chickens).
 It was absolutely to die for.
 I can't wait until we meet again, Sydney.